 - Loading beer over the top, kegs can be heavy and hard to move on your own

 - The extras needed – Tap lines, Faucet, Co2 tank, regulator, distributor) That could be an extra $100

 A kegerator is a commercial beer cooling unit with a built-in tap tower and drain spout.
 You see these in black and more common in stainless steel.
-The look really sharp
+They look really sharp

-For the home user, you can get a one tap, two, three and even a 4 line system.
+For the home user, you can get a one-tap, two, three, and even a 4 line system.
 The more tap lines you add does limit the size of the kegs going into it.
-Meaning, if I have the one tap line, I could also use 1/2 barrel as the largest keg in the fridge.
-If I want to upgrade to a two tap on up I will be using 1/4 or 1/6 sized kegs.
+Meaning, if I have the one-tap line, I could also use 1/2 barrel as the largest keg in the fridge.
+If I want to upgrade to a two tap up I will be using 1/4 or 1/6 sized kegs.

 Kegerators are designed for cooling and distributing the air all the way up through the tower, and they do a great job of it.

 The kegs are easier to load in because they are almost ground level.

 Overall, a kegerator is a great way to dispense beer.
 These are a bit of an investment, but satisfying none the less.
 You can see our top 9 picks over here.

 - Ready to serve beer almost – most new kegerators come with everything you need, gas lines, coupler, etc. But they won’t come with Co2 gas